Join CrimsonEms

 Bootcamp Training: Applicants who pass the first round (application + interview) will complete a four-week bootcamp (2 hours/week) to refresh EMT skills and familiarize themselves with CrimsonEMS operations.

-If you have any questions, feel free to reach out to communications@crimsonems.org.
+Feel free to reach out to cems-exec-board@googlegroups.com with any questions

 During the course, future EMTs will learn the principles and skills necessary to provide care and treatment in a variety of urgent situations.
 Students learn about topics such as anatomy and physiology, pharmacology, sickness, disease, trauma, abuse, mental illness, and patient assessment, as well as methods of treatment and management.
 EMT candidates also develop skills through classroom and applied learning in incident management, communication and leadership, teamwork, emergency vehicle operations, response systems, healthcare systems, bedside manner, and more.